dvmarcilio/dvmarcilio.github.io/_pages/about.md

 I come from an industry background, in which I acquired seven years of experience working as a Software Engineer, mainly with Web Development, in diverse companies in Brasília, Brazil.

-My research interests are motivated by my industry experience and thus center around aiding developers when understanding, writing, and maintaining source code.
-So far, I've investigated which kind of static analysis tools violations Java developers fix ([ICPC 2019](http://gustavopinto.github.io/lost+found/icpc2019.pdf)), and proposed a tool to automatically fix a subset of useful violations  ([SCAM 2019](https://bugcounting.net/pubs/scam19.pdf)), which fixes received high acceptance by well established open-source projects.
+My research interests are motivated by my industry experience and thus center around _aiding developers_ when _understanding, writing, and maintaining source code_.

+So far, I've investigated which kind of static analysis tools violations Java developers fix ([ICPC 2019](http://gustavopinto.github.io/lost+found/icpc2019.pdf)), and proposed a tool to automatically fix a subset of useful violations  ([SCAM 2019](https://bugcounting.net/pubs/scam19.pdf)), which fixes were welcomed by established open-source projects.